-I picked up my first Digital SLR after returning home from a tour in Iraq in 2004-2005 as a truck driver in the Army Reserves.
+I picked up my first professional camera after returning home from a tour in Iraq in 2004-2005 as a truck driver in the Army Reserves.
 My time overseas truly opened my eyes to the world and I've been sharing those views ever since.

 I officially became a photojournalist for the Army Reserves in 2008 where I traveled around the globe capturing the lives and moments of those around me.
 From Romania to Hawaii and Alaska, I spent my travels studying the art of photojournalism and constantly improving my skill set.

 My time as a photojournalist for the Army transformed in April of 2012 when I accepted a position with the Aurora Sentinel and The Aurora Magazine as the primary photojournalist and photo editor.
 For almost three years, I spent my time covering hard-hitting stories like the Aurora Theater Shooting to heartfelt issues of homelessness as well as serving the city by sharing the stories of the local community.

 After growing as a photojournalist for close to ten years, I have since focused my attention outside the newsroom and am brining that photojournalist eye to the everyday photograph.

 “I'm a generally private person, so I don't lightly let people document the most important moments in my life.
 That being said, Marla has been there for my hot air balloon engagement (that was featured in InStyle), a huge move while pregnant to another state and the difficult birth of my son.
 And she has captured all of these moments so gracefully, beautifully and thoughtfully.
 I owe much of the beauty in my life to Marla Keown and her camera.”